 Screen Contact Test

 Without good contact between the film and screens of the cassette, detail will be lost on the radiograph.
 Therefore, it is necessary to routinely perform a screen contact test on all of your cassettes.
-Screen contact tests are required at least annually by Minnesota Rules, part 4732.1100.
+Screen contact tests are required at intervals not to exceed 24 months, per Minnesota Rule Chapter 4732.1100.

 - No significant areas of poor contact as measured by no less than: (1) 8 wires/inch mesh; or (2) 7 holes/inch for regular film; (3) 40 wires/inch mesh or greater for mammography film.